agapoff/check_solace/README.md

      -P,  --password=PASS   management user password; defaults to 'admin' -V,  --version=NUM     Solace version (i.e. 8.0)
      -m,  --mode=STRING     test to perform
-     -n,  --name=STRING     name of the interface or message-vpn to test (needed when the corresponding mode is selected) -t,  --tls             SEMP service is encrypted with TLS -D,  --debug           debug mode
+     -n,  --name=STRING     name of the interface or message-vpn to test (when the corresponding mode is selected) -t,  --tls             SEMP service is encrypted with TLS -D,  --debug           debug mode